mkhahani/tSlideshow/README.md

 tSlideshow is a standalone & lightweight javascript slider brings a simple slideshow to your website.

-tSlideshow is full featured DHTML anables you to create photo, text or html slideshows with a simple slide effect.
-It is based on XHTML 1.0 and is compatible with all major browsers (Opera, Firefox, Chrome & IE).
+tSlideshow enables you to create photo, text or html slideshows with a simple slide effect.
+It is compatible with all major browsers (Opera, Firefox, Chrome & IE).

-tSlideshow is free for personal or commerical use and publishes under the MIT license.
+tSlideshow is free to use and publishes under the MIT license.

 Features
 --------